RiflerRick/aws-solutions-architect-associate/services-walkthrough.md

     - Service Catalog: way of managing catalogs of it services.
     - Systems manager: managing aws resources. basically used for patch maintenance, say if we would like to roll out a security patch across a large number of ec2 instances, we can use this.
     - Trusted advisor: advise across multiple different disciplines.
 For instance, it will give us an idea of what ports are open and what not.
-    - Managed services: aws managed services can help us out in case we do not want to worry about stuff like auto scaling and the like.
+    - Managed services: aws man aged services can help us out in case we do not want to worry about stuff like auto scaling and the like.

 - **Media Services**
     - Elastic Transcoder: A possible use case would be that whenever a video is uploaded, it would check how the video would look good on a mobile device and the like.